 All of the above are fair questions, and we’re going to cover them in this article.

 Sounds interesting?
 Read on.

 Can Mustard Go Bad?

-Oxidation can cause browning ([WIKI]), and the condiment might dry out and lose some of its flavors after an extended period of storage.
-But unless a bunch of microorganisms got into the jar, it should still stay safe quite a long time.
+Oxidation can cause browning ([WIKI]), and the condiment might dry out and lose some of its flavors after extended storage.
+But unless a bunch of microorganisms gets into the jar, it should still stay safe quite a long time.

 If it’s opened for more than a few months, make sure to regularly check the insides of the jar or bottle for any signs of mold.
 Giving the condiment a good whiff before pouring it onto your hot dog is also a good practice.